About Us

 Carolina Hearing Doctors has a long history that starts back in 2002 when Dr. Mills opened an audiology office in Clemmons, the first private audiology practice in the area.
 In 2007 the Winston-Salem office was opened and Carolina Hearing Doctors was established.

 First, it is important to know that we are Audiologists, basically the doctors who manage permanent hearing loss.
-Both Dr. Mills and Dr. Emma Chesnut have the most extensive training available for understanding permanent hearing problems and the treatment options for it.
+Dr. Mills has the most extensive training available for understanding permanent hearing problems and the treatment options for it.
 We have committed 7-8 years of formal education to learning how to best help you.
 Please click here to read more about how Audiologists are different from other providers that are found in most hearing aid offices (this is really important to understand).

 Why do we help hearing?